 DOE funds cannot be used to provide services to lower priority customers in cases of health and safety emergency, such as furnace failure.

 In emergency situations, such as a heating system quits working during cold weather or an unsafe furnace poses an immediate health and safety risk to the customer(s), HEAP funds may be used at subgrantee discretion to correct the problem.
 HEAP funds used for emergency situations are restricted to correcting the issues related to the furnace work only and is only allowable during the LIHEAP heating season (October 1st through April 30th).
 The Iowa WAP may waive this requirement under special circumstances.
 A complete audit is not needed as only the furnace issue will be addressed.
 Bidding procedures must be followed.
 These houses will be reported in WAMS as incomplete.
 Subgrantees may claim the $500 support associated with incomplete homes.

+Weatherization funds may not be used to reimburse LIHEAP for heating systems replaced using ECIP funds, before the home was selected to be weatherized.

 4.20 CUSTOMER NOTIFICATION AND CONSENT